NLCR/CZIDLO/README.md

 Without any redirection and with Tomcat only the applications are available (for domain maydomain.cz) here:

-- http://mydomain.cz:8080/web - Web interface intended for human access.
+- http://mydomain.cz:8181/web-api - Web interface intended for human access.
 - http://mydomain.cz:8080/api - REST API for automated imports.
 Also performs resolving.
 - http://mydomain.cz:8080/oaiPmhProvider - OAI-PMH provider with simple web interface.

+In this basic example Tomcat 11 is running on port 8181 and older tomcat 9 is running on port 8080.

 There should always be available CZIDLO installation of National Library of the Czech Republic at http://resolver.nkp.cz.